rownwe/automation-best-practices-java/README.md

 - Many other things in between
   - Accessibility testing
   - Run in massive parallel (100s of tests in < 5 min)
-  - Automatically get robust test reports with logs + videos
+  - Automatically get robust test reports which includes logs + videos

 ## Technologies you will use: